Cost of Living in Spakenburg - Updated Prices & Insights

 How much does a one-bedroom apartment cost to rent in Spakenburg?

-In Spakenburg's center, a one-bedroom apartment runs about $1,412 per month.
-Move further out and that drops to around $1,440.
+A central one-bedroom apartment in Spakenburg runs about $1,416 per month.
+Move further out and that drops to around $1,441.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Spakenburg per month?